AChoga03/Macroeconomics-Data-analysis-Project/README.md

 - The pandemic introduced a **temporary distortion** in macroeconomic behavior.
 - Long-term economic indicators such as **CPI** eventually resumed pre-pandemic trends.
-- The **unemployment rate** reacted more sensitively to COVID spikes, especially during lockdown months.
+- The **unemployment rate** reacted more dynamically to COVID spikes.
 - Economic recovery trailed public health stabilization.

 ---